when facing east which part of Changing woman’s body came which clans?

 6. Wóóshch’į́į́d the Niłch’i diłhiłii breezes through the land by lightening, its heart is Bich’ąąh anachiłi, its Feather is Déde niih a Mountain bird canyon birds, Niłch’i diłhiłii scattered nitrogen electro-magnetic vibratory echoes to wake up hernating lifes like Lizards, Tł’iish Snakes, shash Bears, Prarie dogs Dlǫǫ’, and life emerges out of the blood darkness, plants, animals, birds, insects, some women gotten pregnant earlier so they now gives birth but normally its due time in May during t’ąątsoh when leaves gotten bigger, the holy bluish energy gives life like the fall blue haze it is also holy bluish energy, Big horns, Deer, and other life gives birth, life emerges out of the holy blood darkness there is blood in the darkness of hibernation that is shared to emerge new life

-New life will come out some gray as new beginning and turn to different colors as it we go toward the fall, woodpeckers fully grown with colors, bluebirds, cardinals, gray foxes turns blue, red, yellow, T’aadadoo tł’ishiyęęh dei doo tsoh, niłch’i diłhiłii dabiidooł tsoh, out of the blood darkness will sprouting dark purple buds, Tádídį́į́n dootł’izh, Mą’iih dootł’izh dah, then follow by YELLOW flowers, yellow foxes, yellow birds, mariposa lily iiłtsiniih, chąash t’ezhiih with purple flowers, all the dark purple colors "Diłhił" with blood in it and half way or the opposite of Fall
+New life will sprouts, some in gray colors to mean a new beginning and it turn to different colors as it we go toward the fall, woodpeckers fully grown with colors, bluebirds, cardinals, gray foxes turns blue, red, yellow, T’aadadoo tł’ishiyęęh dei doo tsoh, niłch’i diłhiłii dabiidooł tsoh, out of the blood darkness will sprouting dark purple buds, Tádídį́į́n dootł’izh, Mą’iih dootł’izh dah, then follow by YELLOW flowers, yellow foxes, yellow birds, mariposa lily iiłtsiniih, chąash t’ezhiih with purple flowers, all the dark purple colors "Diłhił" with blood in it and half way or the opposite of Fall

 Naayee' / Jaad łaniitsoh